How to create and approve ATC exemptions in ABAP Development Tools for Eclipse

 Now it is possible to request an exemption for this ATC finding using the corresponding context menu:

-You probably already know this wizard from applying for exemptions in ADT in your on-premise SAP systems.
-Currently the scope of the ATC exemption in SAP BTP ABAP Environment is limited to the finding:
+You probably already know this wizard from applying for exemptions in ABAP development tools for Eclipse in your on-premise SAP systems.
+Currently the scope of the ATC exemption in the cloud is limited to the finding:

 After choosing Next on the second page of the wizard, you can enter Reason and add Justification:

-We created a new development object for the ATC exemption to support CI/CD scenarios in SAP BTP ABAP Environment.
+We created a new development object for the ATC exemption to support CI/CD scenarios.
 This way, ATC exemptions can be transported together with the source code.

-After you shared the ADT link to the exemption (e.g. per E-Mail):
+After you shared the ABAP development tools in Eclipse link to the exemption (e.g. per E-Mail):

-the approver can open it in his/her ADT in Eclipse and by clicking on the Class (ABAP Objects) navigate to the class, rerun the ATC over it and e.g. verify that the ATC exemption which he/she gets is the same as requested (by comparing the Checksums), enter Assessment and approve it finally:
+the approver can open it in his/her ABAP development tools for Eclipse and by clicking on the Class (ABAP Objects) navigate to the class, rerun the ATC over it and e.g. verify that the ATC exemption which he/she gets is the same as requested (by comparing the Checksums), enter Assessment and approve it finally:

 After approval and rerun of ATC the finding about the security risk error does not appear anymore in the ATC results since it was exempted: